manaakiwhenua/agent_template/README.md

 #### The world map

-The world map tracks the current state of the model, with displayed data set with the `map-color` and `map-label` selectors.
+The world map tracks the current state of the model.
+It shows data corresponding to the `map-color` and `map-label` selectors.
 The `replot` button will update this plot if `map-color` or `map-layer` are changed, otherwise the plot is updated every model step.
 The plotting options are defined in more detail in [computed quantities](#computed-quantities).